finos/symphony-bdk-java/docs/authentication.md

 ### Multiple bot instances
 By design, the `SymphonyBdk` object contains a single bot session.
 However, you might want to create an application that has to handle multiple bot sessions, potentially using different authentication modes.
-This is possible by creating multiple instances of `SymphpnyBdk` using different configurations:
+This is possible by creating multiple instances of `SymphonyBdk` using different configurations:
 ```java
 public class Example {